coilhq/mucoa/README.md

 An existing participant A would like to withdraw `units` from the Scheme.

 ### Entities
+The following entities are present when a participant withdraws from the Scheme.
 * Bank (External)
 * Scheme Collateral - Scheme operator collateral
 * Participant Liquidity A - The participants liquidity on the Scheme